Roppongi Hills (2004-11-26)

 Roppongi Hills (

+complex.
 Easily accessible by three subway lines, Hibiya Line is the one I

 always take.
 Exit 1C links directly to the concourse of Hollywood